ucsd-cse231-s22/chocopy-wasm-compiler-A/Destructuring-assignment-conflicts.md

 b : int = 1
 a, b = (1000000000000000, 9999999999999999)
 ```
-In this case, we do not care what exactly is in `()`, but only perform check on whether the contents could be assigned to `a` or `b` respectovely, which would be checked by `isAssignable`.
+In this case, we do not care what exactly is in `()`, but only perform check on whether the contents could be assigned to `a` or `b` respectively, which would be checked by `isAssignable`.
 This is representive because we can finish assignment in this style.

 ## Built-in libraries
 Our features would not interact much.
 For example: